atomjump/medimage-co-nz-content-only/faq.md

 __Q.
 Where do the photos appear?__

 A. If you use the default settings a folder will be created on your desktop, and the photos will go there once transferred.
 However, this is configurable (and if a Medical package is detected e.g. MedTech, it may default to it’s media folder) during installation.
-They will also appear in C:\MedImage\photos.
-In ver >= 1.3.4, you can access this in ‘Settings’.
+In ver >= 1.3.4, you can view and change this in ‘Settings’.
+Note: The photos will appear temporarily in C:\MedImage\photos as a staging space before being moved into your target folders.
+Prior to ver 1.3.4, a back-up of the photos also remained in C:\MedImage\photos.